KunalDhawan/essential_project_tools/README.md

 * **Helm**
     - https://www.katacoda.com/javajon/courses/kubernetes-pipelines/helm

-I will be working on a demo project which has been explained in more detail in bootcamp_labs.md
+To make all these theoritical concepts more clear, I will be working on a demo project utilizing all these technologies which has been explained in more detail in bootcamp_labs.md